 From the resurgent fortress-world of Had Abaddon, homeworld of their ancestors and recently bestowed upon them by grateful Republic leaders, the Sith fought back against the Jedi at the head of the Republic armies.
 As the galaxy slipped further into the chaos of war, Palpatine grasped an opportunity to usurp the Presidency and solidify his own personal power.
 As architect of the expulsion of the Jedi, his was a populist platform irresistible in the throes of the Clone Wars.

 Soon, the President turned his attention to removing the last legal vestiges of the Jedi Order.
 The Galactic Senate, in its haste to be done with the terrible Clone Wars, recreated the Jedi as criminals and heretics, terrorists against the great Republic.
 Magicians and witches, they became quickly despised, figureheads of ridicule, scapegoats for every social ill that swept the Republic.
 Further increases to the strength of Republic navies, the swelling of armies, and increases to surveillance and security followed.
-Bloated with pride, the
+Bloated with pride, the Republic saw the end to all its ills in the shape of the Jedi Order, welcomed the much-maligned Sith as saviours, and for the briefest time truly believed the hubris of the expulsion would bring peace once more.
+For a time, it seemed a brilliant tactical manoeuvre; the corpus of cost sacrificed upon the grand altar of expediency.

 Within the space of a few years, the entire doctrinal foundation of the Republic, based as it was upon the rule of law and justice and the enforcement of that law by its champions the Jedi, was irrevocably altered.